 Prometheus server setup

-Every Gloo installation comes with a built-in Prometheus server that you can use to monitor the health of your service mesh and the Gloo Platform components.
+Every Gloo installation comes with a built-in Prometheus server that you can use to monitor the health of Gloo Gateway and the Gloo Platform components.
 This page gives an overview of the default configuration for the Prometheus server, the metrics that are captured, and how the metrics are stored.

 Default Prometheus server configuration

 Depending on your setup, the built-in Prometheus server scrapes metrics from either the Gloo management server or Gloo OTel gateway.
 Metrics are scraped every 15 seconds.
 The scraping action times out after 10 seconds if no connection to the metrics endpoint could be established or no traffic was received from the metrics endpoint.